The three types of Heatmaps you will see when creating a Heatmap are:

 More Heatmap Questions?

-Check out our Heatmap Guide to discover how scroll Heatmaps can help you identify and understand user behavior or reach out to our Support team with the Contact Us button below.
+Check out our Heatmap Guide to discover how Heatmaps can help you identify and understand user behavior or reach out to our Support team with the Contact Us button below.